kyma-project/kyma-environment-broker/testing/e2e/skr/skr-test/README.md

 ## Test execution

-1. Before you run the test, prepare the `.env` file based on the following `.env.template`:
+1. Before you run the test, prepare the `.env` file based on the following [.env.template](.env.template):
 ```
 INSTANCE_ID
 SKIP_PROVISIONING